Why Does God Allow Suffering?

 Why does God, who is love, allow suffering?

 This is a question which many over the centuries have wrestled with.
-And today it seems many have found the prevalence of suffering and injustice in this world incompatible with the existence of an all powerful and loving God.
+And today it seems many have found the existence of suffering and injustice in this world incompatible with the existence of an all powerful and loving God.

-It is understandable that many come to this conclusion.
-But as much as we try to avoid it, suffering is everywhere and no one escapes suffering in some form while we live on this earth.
+As much as we try to avoid it, suffering is everywhere and no one escapes suffering in some form while we live on this earth.
 Suffering results from the actions of evil men and women while other suffering is the consequence of accidents, natural disasters and ill-health.
 The loss of a loved one, especially that of a young child or baby is especially hard.
+Suffering is deeply painful.

 The Bible and Suffering